CyanogenMod/android_packages_apps_LockClock/README.md

 Lock Clock
 ==========

-A Lock Clock with weather And Calendar
+A Lock and Home screen Clock widget with weather And Calendar